 Section 4 of the MMMA permits qualifying patients to grow up to 12 cannabis plants in an enclosed and locked facility.
 Designated caregivers can also grow up to 12 cannabis plants for each patient under their care.

-The MRTMA also permits growing up to 12 cannabis plants for personal use on a single property.
+The MRTMA also permits growing fewer than 12 cannabis plants for personal use on a single property.
 However, per Section 4 (1f) of the Act, the space used to grow marijuana must not be visible to the public.

 Growing the permitted quantity of marijuana in an unsecured area for personal use is a civil offense punishable with a fine of up to $100.
 In addition, the offender forfeits the cannabis plants to the authorities.